Who We Are

 Animal Health Ireland will be recognised as a world-class resource enabling Irish farmers and the agri-food industry to achieve and maintain the highest international standards of animal health, to improve the profitability and sustainability of their enterprises and to enhance the value and competitiveness of Irish products in the marketplace.

-To contribute to a profitable and sustainable farming and agri-food sector through improved animal health.
+To contribute to an economically, socially and environmentally sustainable farming and agrifood sector through improved animal health and welfare.

 Animal Health Ireland is tasked with pursuing effective control strategies for economically important diseases of livestock which are not subject to international regulation.